sherrli/C/README.md

 # C
 Practicing with structs, malloc(), free()
 Examples with pointers and memory leaks

+# Note
+"make" runs the first macro in your Makefile